stevenharperja/AI-plays-AI-generated-pong/README.md

 Keywords: Few-shot Learning, Diffusion Networks, Video Generation, Reinforcement Learning

+### Progress Status
+- A simple agent has been created, (see [agent-testing.ipynb](https://github.com/stevenharperja/AI-plays-AI-generated-pong/blob/main/agent-testing.ipynb))
+- A data pipeline has been made for the generator network, and a dummy generator network has been tested on it to verify that data can be processed. (see [pong-data-generator.ipynb](https://github.com/stevenharperja/AI-plays-AI-generated-pong/blob/main/pong-data-generator.ipynb) and [trivial-pong.ipynb](https://github.com/stevenharperja/AI-plays-AI-generated-pong/blob/main/trivial-pong.ipynb))
+- Next steps are to create a better generator network by connecting a convolutional classification network to a diffusion network.

 ## 2. Background
 ### Pong
 Pong is a two-dimensional sports game that simulates table tennis.